zarpafantasma/corpus_rythmos/IV- Narrative_Works/Aetherion_Mark1_Prototype_(LAB_7Z)/ATTI_Technology_Transfer_Operations/ATTI-10_en-US_QUANTUM_TECH_SPINOFFS.md

                    Aetherion Technology Transfer Initiative
                               Version 1.0

-                  "Decoherence is not the enemy—
+                  "Decoherence is not the enemy,
                    uncontrolled decoherence is."

 ════════════════════════════════════════════════════════════════════════════════